schraederbr/RemarkableToEvernote/README.md

 # RemarkableToEvernote
-Script that runs on remarkable tablet to automatically sync notebooks to Evernote
+Python scripts that take Remarkable notebooks and uploads them to Evernote.

+Evernote notes can be appended with Google Cloud Vision OCR and/or a pdf of the notebook